The Best of Loggins & Messina

-The Best of Loggins & Messina is a compilation album by singer-songwriter duo Loggins and Messina, released in late 1980.
-This album was released by their new label, Embassy Records (see 1980 in music).
+The Best of Loggins & Messina is a compilation album by singer-songwriter duo Loggins and Messina, released in late 1980 in Britain and Europe by Embassy Records, an imprint of their usual European label CBS Records (see 1980 in music).

 It consists of 14 of their later recordings and a few of their early hits.
 However, it omits some of their highest charting songs.